ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 made by the contributor in their local repository, committed, and then pushed to the remote using the same processes they used with the initial push.
-Once reviewers are satisfied with the changes, a project maintainer can merge the feature branch with the main branch.
+Once reviewers are satisfied with the changes, a project maintainer can merge the feature branch with `main`.

 #### Opening a PR with the Git Feature Branch Workflow